 Let's face it: You can't use just any webcam for your broadcasts.
 It not only needs a high resolution and great microphones, but it also needs to support background replacement so all your viewers see is the gameplay and your mugshot.
 The C922 Pro Stream Webcam does just that for a decent price.

-For gamers, it’s optimized for the XSplit and OBS apps.
-It provides 1080 x 720 (at 30 fps) and 1280 x 720 (at 60 fps) resolutions.
-These are backed by 20-step autofocus, a field of view of 78 degrees, two integrated omnidirectional microphones, and automatic low-light correction.
-It even includes a tabletop tripod if you don’t want to mount the camera on your screen.
+For gamers, it's optimized for the XSplit and OBS apps.
+It provides 1080p at 30 fps and 720p at 60 fps resolutions.
+These are backed by autofocus, a field of view of 78 degrees, two integrated omnidirectional microphones, and automatic low-light correction.
+It even includes a tabletop tripod if you don't want to mount the camera on your screen.
 This webcam does come with a background replacement feature for customizing your background during a stream.

 Why should you buy this?
 It's a webcam with built-in lighting.